erikhyrkas/snakes/training_data/llama-wiki-9.md

 * Indiana is home to the world's largest popcorn ball, which weighs over 3,000 pounds.
 * The Indianapolis Motor Speedway is the largest sports venue in the world.
 * The state has produced many famous people, including Jim Davis (Garfield creator), John Mellencamp (musician), and James Dean (actor).

-**References**

-This article contains information from various sources, including:

-* Indiana Department of Tourism
-* Wikipedia
-* Encyclopedia Britannica

-Note: This article is for general information purposes only.
-If you need more detailed or specific information about Indiana, please consult additional sources.
 <end>

 Write a wiki article about Venus.<start>**Venus**